 What makes for a credible report of a UFO sighting or other related event?
-It’s a question which puzzles ufologists and sceptics alike.
+It’s a question which puzzles ufologists and skeptics alike.

 If a police officer sees something unidentified in the air, is their testimony more (or less) credible than that of a retired army sergeant?
 Is a report from a twelve year old girl on her way home from school less credible than one from a twenty-year old male motorbike fanatic?
 If a family of three testify to seeing a UFO is that more or less credible than a similar statement from three construction workers who see an object from the top of a newly built house?

-Credibility is one of those things which the sceptics have been throwing bricks at for decades.
+Credibility is one of those things at which the skeptics have been throwing bricks for decades.
 They say, effectively, that no-one’s testimony is more credible than anyone else’s because everyone can make mistakes.

 What do you think?